What the pelvic floor has to do after childbirth

 - you have pain that increases or prevents sleep

-- you have problems with passing urine, for example you cannot empty completely
+- you have problems with urination, for example you cannot empty completely

 - you see no clear improvement in incontinence after weeks